 Don’t expect yourself for your travel partners to be angels on your return.
 Give each other grace when you are tired, and make sure everyone can eat, shower and sleep as soon as possible to diffuse any tension.
 Unpacking can always wait!

 Does the ideal of travel make you anxious?
 Would you like to explore strategies that can assist you on an upcoming holiday?
-Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book on our online diary.
+Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now.